jbouzekri/ConfigKnpMenuBundle/README.md

             attributes: An array of attributes passed to the knp item
             linkAttributes: An array of attributes passed to the a tag
             childrenAttributes: An array of attributes passed to the chidlren block
+            labelAttributes: An array of attributes passed to the label tag
             display: boolean to hide the item
             displayChildren: boolean to hide the children
             children: # An array of subitems